 Advocacy that Makes a Difference

 Although today’s Autism Delaware offers vocational services, family navigation, social opportunities and much more, at our heart we have always been an advocacy organization, working to get the word out about the needs of individuals and families with autism, to create strong laws in support of our community, and to connect families with the resources they need.

-From the passage of Delaware’s autism insurance mandate in 2012 to the passage of Senate Bill 93 in 2016 (creating the Delaware Network for Excellence in Autism), our advocacy has always depended upon the knowledge and passion of parents and individuals with autism.
+From the passage of Delaware’s autism insurance mandate in 2012, to the passage of Senate Bill 93 in 2016 (creating the Delaware Network for Excellence in Autism), and The Alex Eldreth Autism Education Law (HB292) in 2018, our advocacy has always depended upon the knowledge and passion of parents and individuals with autism.

 Smart Cookie Day — a special day created specifically to connect Delaware families with autism with their legislators in Dover — started in 2003 and is still going strong today.

 The United Way of Delaware Designation Number 9234.
 Southeastern PA Designation Number 12598.
 Autism Delaware is a Non-Profit 501(c) (3) Organization.
 Autism Delaware™, POW&R™, Productive Opportunities for Work & Recreation™, and the puzzle-piece logo are trademarks or service marks of Autism Delaware Inc.